wizardsardine/liana/doc/API.md

 ### `listcoins`

-List our current Unspent Transaction Outputs.
+List all our transaction outputs, regardless of their state (unspent or not).

 #### Request